ninadicara/Epicosm/README.md

 ### 2 Running the Python scripts

-`epicosm.py` is the harvesting script.
+`epicosm.py` is the harvesting program.
 `python epicosm.py [your run flags]`

 You must provide 2 files:
 1. a list of user screen names in a file called `user_list`.
 The user list must be a plain text file, with a single username (twitter screen name) per line.
+You can have the `@` symbol included or not, Epicosm with recognise either.
 2. Twitter API credentials will need to be supplied, by editing the file `bearer_token.py` (further instructions inside file).
 You will need your own Twitter API token by having a developer account authorised by Twitter, and generating the required codes.
 Please see [our guide](https://github.com/DynamicGenetics/Epicosm/blob/master/Twitter_Authorisation.pdf), and there are further details on [Twitter documentation](developer.twitter.com/en/apply-for-access.html) on how to do this.

 Please also see these further requirements.